PaulJManoogian/Focus/README.md

 - `Sessions` - How many Work and Break groupings before a long break (which is 3 times the Break minutes; a `Long Break`).

 You specify the time and amount for each of these when starting the timer in the menu mode, or with the command line options above.

+Countdown versus Count-Up timers:

+- `Countdown` - uses the pomodoro interval, break minutes, and sessions to count time downward until it runs out.
+Does not complete entries.
+- `Count-up` - uses the pomodoro interval, break minutes, and sessions to count the time upward until the user hits F10 to stop the timer.
+When the user presses F10, the entry is marked `Completed`.

 -----
 ## The TASKS.TXT file format